Yinan-LI/GEP-visualization/SEF-paper/README.md

    <li>Refresh the page to re-enter scenario number if needed.</li>
 </ol>

-For more information, please refer to Y. Li, S. Lan, J. Pérez-Ramírez, and X. Wang, “Achieving a low-carbon future through the energy–chemical nexus in China,” Sustain.
+For more information, please refer to:
+Y. Li, S. Lan, J. Pérez-Ramírez, and X. Wang, “Achieving a low-carbon future through the energy–chemical nexus in China,” Sustain.
 Energy Fuels, 2020, doi: 10.1039/d0se01337d.

+In the ESI of aforementioned paper, a complete guide on how to use the interactive features in visualization is provided.